Convoy of Hope coming to Wichita on Saturday

 Coronavirus threatened the event, but a drive-thru was ultimately decided as a way to still make services available to families.
 No proof of income is required.

-Gates open at 9am at all three locations.
+Gates open at 9 a.m. at all three locations.
+Parking opens at 7 a.m.
 Children must be present in the vehicle to receive a backpack.

 Convoy of Hope Wichita still needs volunteers to make it happen.
 Please click here if you’re interested in volunteering Saturday.